 As part of that transition, Cinemax agreed to let the producers of Gangs of London find a new U.S. broadcast home for the show, which ultimately ended up being AMC.

 It's fair to ask whether Crave could have kept Canadian rights despite the U.S. rights transfer.
 However, executives with Bell Media (Crave's parent company) are quoted in the same Globe article referenced above on other topics like HBO Max programming.
 Presumably, the Globe would have asked at that time about any Canadian rights they might have retained to Gangs of London; assuming they did, it did not affect the line quoted above about the show's lack of Canadian distribution.

-However, interestingly, AMC's press release announcing its acquisition only mentioned airing the show "for US audiences".
+AMC's original press release announcing its acquisition only mentioned airing the show "for US audiences".
 AMC is also available in Canada through an alternate feed that includes most of AMC's original programs, but sometimes has had programs blacked out for rights reasons, and replaced with alternate programming.
 (The AMC+ streaming service is not currently available in any form in Canada.)

 Overall, it's been rare for AMC not to pick up (or hold onto) the Canadian rights when they're available, and the network has not been shy about mentioning holding Canadian rights in other contexts.
 The only time we're aware of where AMC Networks (the company) has intentionally given up the Canadian premiere rights to a show that aired on AMC is Killing Eve, for which Canadian rights had been sold to Bell Media.
-However that sale occurred when AMC Networks was only planning to air Killing Eve on its BBC America channel (which is not available in Canada, and should not be confused with the Corus-owned BBC Canada channel); AMC then began simulcasting the series in season 2.
+However that sale occurred when AMC Networks was only planning to air Killing Eve on its BBC America channel (which is not available in Canada, and should not be confused with the now-defunct Corus-owned BBC Canada channel); AMC then began simulcasting the series in season 2.